 If you need to warm a bottle, if you have a really good thermos at home, bring it and fill it with piping hot water.
 A good thermos will have a cup as a lid that you can let your bottle sit in to warm.

 You can’t go to the beach without a blanket.
-We’ve been talking about buying a beach blanket for years because we usually pack a grandma approved (and developed) quilt, but they’re a little too heavy for travel and they don’t dry quickly.
+We’ve been talking about buying a beach blanket for years because we usually pack a grandma-approved (and developed) quilt, but they’re a little too heavy for travel and they don’t dry quickly.
 Another option is an old bedsheet, although sheets tend to blow around in the wind and seem to get loaded with sand more quickly.
-Our first edit to this post will likely be right after we buy that beach blanket.
+If you have a park or beach blanket you love, we would welcome your recommendation!

 Pro Tips for a beach vacation with baby